Updated: May 10, 2024.

 Plan to watch the sky between 10pm and 2am.

-Northern lights don’t work on a timeline and while I’ve certainly seen activity as early as 7pm and as late as 5am, they often seem the most active between 10pm and 2am.
+Northern lights don’t work on a timeline and can be visible anytime the sky is dark or even just before sunset and sunrise, but usually between 10pm and 2am is a good window.
 It’s important to know that northern lights can come in 30-60 minute bursts that ebb and flow.
 Sometimes you may only get a small burst.
 Other times you can have many through the course of the evening.

 Be committed.